Financial Aid Information for Graduate Students

 6. A one-time Housing Subsidy Grant of $2,000.

-More information about the Corrigan Fellowship by year is available in the PhD Handbook.
+Find more detailed information about the Corrigan Fellowship by year in the Cinema Studies PhD Handbook and the Performance Studies PhD program site.

 CONTACT US